ldsands/UsefulCodeSnippets/OtherSoftware/Linux/Manjaro.md

     - [Apps that I'm experimenting with](#apps-that-im-experimenting-with)

 ## Installing Manjaro KDE

+- Use [Ventoy](https://www.ventoy.net/en/index.html) to create usb bootable drives with `.iso` files.
+It can deal with secure boot and can install from multiple `.iso` files on one drive.

+## Installing Programs

 - Install the following command line stuff and Microsoft Edge
     - [oh-my-zsh](https://ohmyz.sh/) - "Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration"